 The possibilities are truly limitless when we combine the advances that we’ve made in technology with a wireless network capable of handling massive amounts of data and maintaining blistering speeds.

-And that’s why the development of 5G and its rollout across the U.S. and the globe is so exciting and will be so profitable for companies and investors alike.
+And that’s why the development of 5G and its rollout across the world is so exciting and will be so profitable for companies and investors alike.

-So, now that I’ve gotten you thoroughly excited about the possibilities that 5G will bring, let’s talk about some 5G companies that you can get for less than $10 a share.
-Because, who doesn’t like a bargain?
+So, now that I’ve gotten you thoroughly excited about the possibilities 5G will bring, let’s talk about some 5G companies that you can get for less than $10 a share, because who doesn’t like a bargain?

 The Old School Duo

 Back in the 1990s, before smartphones dominated the market, the best cellphone you could get was made by a Finish company with a not-so-Finnish-sounding name.
-But it lost the top spot when Apple debuted the first iPhone.
-And it just never regained the cellphone title.
+But it lost the top spot when Apple debuted the first iPhone, and unfortunately, never regained the cellphone title.

-But its management weren’t overly dismayed because they’d quietly been building out the services side of the company, knowing that there’s only so much money in phone sales.
-And Nokia became the second-largest telecommunications networking solutions company in the world.
+But its management wasn't overly dismayed because they’d quietly been building out the services side of the company, knowing there’s only so much money in phone sales, and Nokia became the second-largest telecommunications networking solutions company in the world.

-That move also set it up to be in the number two spot in the telecom 5G race as well.
-The only company to be further ahead in the 5G race, Huawei, has been banned from doing business in the U.S. and is losing supporters around the globe as its connection to the Chinese government becomes clearer.
+That move also set it up to be in the number two spot in the telecom 5G race, as well.
+The only company to get further ahead in the 5G race, Huawei, has been banned from doing business in the U.S. and is losing supporters around the globe as its connection to the Chinese government becomes clearer.